Mexico trade official welcomes deal between U.S. and China

-MEXICO CITY (Reuters) - A top Mexican official on Wednesday welcomed the signing of an initial trade deal between the United States and China, even though it could signal an end to benefits Mexico has enjoyed from an 18-month dispute between the world’s top two economies.
+MEXICO CITY, Jan 15 (Reuters) - A top Mexican official on Wednesday welcomed the signing of an initial trade deal between the United States and China, even though it could signal an end to benefits Mexico has enjoyed from an 18-month dispute between the world’s top two economies.

 Jesus Seade, the deputy foreign minister who has been Mexico’s top trade negotiator under President Andres Manuel Lopez Obrador, said on balance it was better for Mexico for the United States and China to be working out their problems.